Kartik-Kashyap/SAARC-internship-research-work/README.md

 This repository contains research artifacts, interactive dashboards, visualization, and simulation systems developed as part of an academic internship carried out at SAARC focused on AI-mediated digital citizenship in South Asia.

 > [!NOTE]
-> README for each project is available in their respective folder.
+> - README for each project is available in their respective directory.
+>
+> - Click here to read my [full research report](latex-report/saarc-report-final.pdf)

 ## Contents
 - AI-based social media feed simulators